phoenixMax/TwitterClient/README.md

 "As a user I can view my Twitter feed without internet connection" - done

-"As a user I expect that feed will be automatically updated when network connection is available" - todo (Add observer signal to network reachability and call "updateFeedSignal" if connection is available)
+"As a user I expect that feed will be automatically updated when network connection is available" - todo

 "As a user I can tap on system compose button on the right of navigation bar and get to post new tweet screen" - done

 "As a user I can post new tweet (fail plan: display error)" - done

+todo: Add observer signal to network reachability and call "updateFeedSignal" if connection is available

 todo: Update feed immediately if user posted tweet

 todo: Handle all posible errors

 todo: More tests